BioSystemsUM/MEWpy/docs/evaluation.md

 As in BPCY, the substrate is optional and fluxes may be obtained using different phenotype simulation methods.

-This objective function is based on a  proposal from "*OptRAM*: *In-silico* strain design via integrative regulatory-metabolic network modeling" where the additional factor to BPCY favors solutions with a smaller gap betweem the product minimum an maximum FVA.
+This objective function is based on a  proposal from "*OptRAM*: *In-silico* strain design via integrative regulatory-metabolic network modeling" where the additional factor to BPCY favors solutions with a smaller gap between the product minimum an maximum FVA.